bgopikrishna/gopikrishna.dev/src/blog/localstorage-in-javascript/index.md

 tags: ['JavaScript']
 date: '2019-08-04'
 path: '/blog/localstorage-in-javascript'
+description: "Local storage allows us to store the data in the user's browser.
+The data stored will not be deleted even after the browser is closed."
 ---

 Local storage allows us to store the data in the user's browser.
 The data stored will not be deleted even after the browser is closed.